Zaraysk: Administrative and municipal status

 Within the framework of administrative divisions, Zaraysk serves as the administrative center of Zaraysky District.
 As an administrative division, it is incorporated within Zaraysky District as the Town of Zaraysk.
 As a municipal division, the Town of Zaraysk is incorporated within Zaraysky Municipal District as Zaraysk Urban Settlement.

 Economy

 Zaraysk is an industrial center of the district, with printing, building materials, foodstuff, and footwear industries.

+Transport

+There is a bus line from Moscow; the journey time is 2:30 at 2024.

+Zaraysk has a freight railway branch from Lukhovitsy to Zaraysk.
+It was built almost immediately after the construction of the main line through Lukhovitsy, in 1870.
+Passenger service was closed in 1969.
+In the 2020s, the line still used for occasional freight trains.

 Sights

 The main tourist attraction is a traditional Russian citadel known as the Zaraysk Kremlin.
 There are five churches in Zaraysk, the oldest of which is St. Nicholas Cathedral, consecrated in 1681.
 The downtown also has a traditional covered market, or Gostiny Dvor.

 Archaeology

-Near the kremlin wall is an Upper Paleolithic site associated with the Gravettian culture.
+Near the Kremlin wall is an Upper Paleolithic site associated with the Gravettian culture.
 It first attracted attention when a bison figurine dated 22000 BP was found there.
 By 2008, many other artefacts were found, including: